 TBA 401 - The Business of Acting

 The Business of Acting is essential for success as an actor.
-This course teaches students the audition process.
+This course revisits and refines the audition process as encountered in the film industry.
 Students learn how to prepare for a cold read and impromptu direction through several mock auditions in class.
 Other topics include: agents, talent agencies, unions, contracts, networking, how to be a 'working actor', finding jobs related to performance, locating auditions and casting opportunities, and developing short and long term goals.
 Students learn the art of self-promotion by developing their own website, building a reel of their work, building a resume, getting the proper headshots, registering on major casting sites, and searching out on-line audition postings.
 This course prepares each student to be self-motivated and practical in the pursuit of a career as an actor.